Updated: 8/29/2024

 Standing Water Inside the Home

 Water can also accumulate inside the house and cause another set of problems.
 During a hurricane, flood, or other disaster, water pipes can break and lead to standing water inside the house, often in places that aren’t immediately obvious.
-When this happens, you end up with bacteria and mold in your home that can cause illness in your family.
+When this happens, you end up with bacteria and microbial growth in your home that can cause illness in your family.
 The other big concern is rot, which can lead to structural damage in your home amongst many other issues.

 What to Do About Stagnant Water